-'Explosive remnants of war' is the term for unexploded ordnance and abandoned explosive munitions, which remain a serious threat to the civilian population.
+"Explosive remnants of war" is the term for devices and munitions that lie in the ground unexploded and thus remain a serious threat to the civilian population.
 The Protocol on Explosive Remnants of War of 2003 annexed to the 1980 Convention on Certain Conventional Weapons (CCW) stipulates that all states parties mark and remove or destroy such remnants in areas under their control once hostilities have ended.
 Otherwise they must provide the necessary information and support for clearance of the areas in question.
 However the protocol does not limit the deployment of weapons that leave explosive remnants behind.